Guardrails to ensure Chatbots remain Safe and Accurate

 def get_file_search_results_text(response):

-"""Extract text from file search results in OpenAI's response."""
+"""Extract text from file-search results in OpenAI's response."""

 delimiter = "\n\n"

-for index, element in enumerate(response.output):
+for element in response.output:

-for file_search_result in file_search_results:
+for result in element.results:

-return None
+return delimiter.join(parts) if parts else None

 def create_policy_pdf_from_string(policy_text, pdf_path):